If you want some info on me, there was a profile on me in the NZ Listener in August 2012.

 A brief bio, which can be used for speaking engagements is:

 David previously worked in the NZ Parliament for eight years, serving two National Party Prime Ministers and three Opposition Leaders.
 David is also a former Vice-President of InternetNZ, and has chaired its policy committee for over a decade.
-He is also a former director of the .nz registry company and is a current director of the .nz domain name commission, which sets polices for and regulates the .nz name space.”
+He is also a former director of the .nz registry company and is the current chairman of the .nz domain name commission, which sets polices for and regulates the .nz name space.”

 You can e-mail me on email@example.com (easy to remember).
 If for some reason that isn’t working (it goes through a US provider) you can also try firstname.lastname@example.org.